 Picture of the eyes so far.

-Darkly burn in along the corner of the right eye.
+Color the inner corner next to the right eye a dark brown-black.
 Start the stroke at the top of the corner (near the forehead) and pull it away from the corner and let the color fade out towards the end of the stroke.

 Lightly color the eye a pale tan color, but DO NOT burn the light reflection spot(s).